-Length of your ads all depends on the context of how relevant it is to the video you're posting.
+The length of your ads all depends on the context of how relevant it is to the video you're posting.
 Despite video ads generally gaining more attention from viewers than TV ads, not everyone is going to love them if they don't relate to your content.

 In-stream ads on YouTube give you choices of playing before, in the middle, or at the end of your video.
 They run in 15, 30, or 60-second formats, though you don't have to pay anything unless someone watches at least 30 seconds of the content.